The work I do with my private clients is a little like solving a math problem.

 - Certain medications

-– Environment (proper light exposure, water intake and quality, air quality and breathing, sleep quality)
+- Environment – proper light exposure, water intake and quality, air quality and breathing, and sleep quality

 This is why taking X supplement to boost a hormone is a poor long term approach — it is not addressing why the issue is there in the first place, meaning that the problem will continue to worsen over time and the supplement that initially worked will lose its potency over time.

-What would have taken you years of frustration can be fixed in a matter of months with the right approach and framework.
+With the right approach and framework, the right “order of operations”, what would have taken you years of frustration can be fixed in a matter of months, and with lasting results.